Mark Matthews (lacrosse): Canadian Lacrosse Association career

 Matthews played for the OLA Jr A Whitby Warriors for three years, winning a Minto Cup in 2011.
 In 2010 he played for the Coquitlam Adanacs, where he won his first Minto Cup.
 Matthews currently plays for the Peterborough Lakers in the Major Series Lacrosse league.

 NLL career

 Matthews was drafted by the Edmonton Rush in the first round of the 2012 NLL Entry Draft.
 After scoring 38 goals and 31 assists in his rookie year, Matthews was named NLL Rookie of the Year.

 The Rush won their first championship on June 5, 2015, and Matthews was named MVP of the championship finals.
 In 2018, Matthews won the National Lacrosse League MVP Award after a year where he broke the league record for assists in a season with 84.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Matthews the #10 best forward in the NLL.

+Matthews was traded from the Rush to the Toronto Rock on July 10, 2023 in exchange for forward Zach Manns, defenseman Adam Jay, and the 12th overall pick in the 2023 NLL Entry Draft.